-- Figures (automatically recognized role Figure) - Tables (automatically recognized role Table) - Text boxes (automatically recognized role Textbox) - Header or footer (automatically recognized role Artifact)
+- Figures (automatically recognized role is Figure) - Tables (automatically recognized role is Table) - Text boxes (automatically recognized role is Text box) - Header or footer (automatically recognized role is Artifact)

-Proceed the following steps:
+Proceed with the following steps:

-- 1. Click on the ribbon tab axesWord - Click on the button Show Role Mapping to open the context-sensitive task pane axesWord - Role Mapping - 3.
-Click in the document on a Figure, Table or Text box and assign the corresponding role - Add an Alternative text to all elements which require one (figures, graphs, formulas)
+- 1. Click on the axesWord tab. - Click on the Show role mapping button to open the context-sensitive axesWord - role mapping task pane. - Click in the document on a Figure, Table, Text box or Header/Footer and assign the corresponding role - Add an Alternative text to all elements which require one (figures and formulas)

-Figure 10: Context-sensitive task pane "axesWord - Role Mapping"
+Figure 12: Context-sensitive "axesWord - role mapping" task pane